elizabellatran/elizabellatran.github.io/gameprojectspg.md

 <h2>Chromatic Agape</h2>
 <img src="/assets/gallery/chromatic2.png" alt="My Image"  align="left"> Sev, a medical graduate, finds themselves transported into the world of their childhood painting.
 Confronted by villainous pixies and revered by colorful heroes, Sev embarks on a quest to uncover the true intentions of their creations. <br>
 <br>
-For <a href="https://deniz-g-lerosi.itch.io/chromatic-agape"> Chromatic Agape</a>, I was a assets programmer and one of the editors for the NaNoRen2024 and OtomeJam2024 release
+For <a href="https://deniz-g-lerosi.itch.io/chromatic-agape"> Chromatic Agape</a>, I was a assets programmer and one of the editors for the NaNoRen2024 and OtomeJam2024 release.
 <br>
 <hr>
 <br>